Mugisha-Beline/portfolio-web/README.md

-# By Mugisha Ahujabe Marie Beline!!
+# By Mugisha Ahujabe Marie Beline!

-### Website

-The website is available [here](https://mugisha-beline.github.io)

 ## Description

 This is a portfolio website talking about my background,skills,hobbies and projects I have worked on so far.
-It  also contains my contact information.
+It  also contains my contacts In case you want to reach out

 ## Setup Requirements
 * In order to access my website you need an internet browser.